 4. Use a Secure Wireless Network

-One of the biggest concern of using VoIP adapter with your wireless network is security.
-Transmissions that go over airwaves are more susceptible to interception than transmission through cables.
+One of the biggest concerns of using a VoIP adapter with your wireless network is security.
+Transmissions that go over airwaves are more susceptible to interception than transmissions through cables.

-As such, the wireless network connected to your VoIP adapter must be secure.
-The traffic must be protected using authentication and encryption.
+This means that the wireless network that your VoIP adapter is connected to must be secure.
+The traffic must be encrypted and authenticated.

 5. Use a Dependable Wireless Network

 This seems like an obvious tip; however, you must understand why it is important.
 Since VoIP is a real-time application, packet loss can significantly affect its performance.
 Below, you will find a list of the three most common causes of packet loss.